dsubject/my-gatsby-portfolio/src/markdown-pages/nft-journey.md

 <div style="text-align: center">- - -</div>
 <h3>Financial Empowerment</h3>

 There is a lot of content out there regarding NFTs and financial empowerment.
-My whole life I have been extremely self-consious about my lack of financial knowledge.
+My whole life I have been extremely self-conscious about my lack of financial knowledge.
 I always knew how to save money, but when it came to investing I have always shied away.
 I blame this on the boys club that tends to plague places like financial institutions (and also the fact that the school system barely covers it in their curriculum).
 Because I'm a woman — short, blonde, and not exactly "assertive" — I've always been intensely aware of the treatment I receive in places like banks and automotive shops (the latter being my least favourite place to ever go).
-I've learned not to trust men in these places, because I've experienced firsthand salesmen attempting to rip me off or patronize me because they assume I don't know what I'm talking about, and I can only assume it is because I'm a woman.
+I've learned not to trust men in these places because I've experienced firsthand salesmen attempting to rip me off or patronize me because they assume I don't know what I'm talking about, and I can only assume it is because I'm a woman.

 Enter NFTs.
 Based on what you just read above, it should come as no surprise that I naturally gravitated towards women-led projects.
 Suddenly I found myself in a space where no question is a dumb question, and everyone wants to empower each other to be successful.
 Thanks to this experience, I've recently opened my very first stock portfolio and was confident enough to make educated decisions on where to invest my money, without having to walk into a bank and worry if the person sitting across from me is taking advantage of my lack of knowledge and experience.